mdb42/csc790-information-retrieval/HW03/README.md

 ### Performance on Given Dataset

+Performance on the given dataset (runtime in seconds):

 |                  | Standard VSM | Parallel VSM | Sparse VSM |
 |------------------|--------------|--------------|------------|
 | Sequential Index | 8.2119       | 10.3087      | 2.1644     |